 Ideally, dynamic type tags should be automatically set when possible without requiring a manual intervention.
-This means that a programmer does not need to use the type: message (written $\lfloor \rfloor^t$ in the formal model) for values returned from a Java method call.
+This means that a programmer does not need to use the type: message (written $||^t$ in the formal model) for values returned from a Java method call.
 Intuitively, if a Java method has a return type t, then values returned from invocations of the method must be statically annotated with t.

-Consider the three Java classes A, B, and C described in Figure 12.
+Consider the three Java classes A, B, and C described in Fig. 12.
 The class C contains two methods, m1() and m2(), having a return type A, B, respectively.
+Invoking one of these methods returns a value (instance or null) statically annotated with A or B. This annotation is used to resolve future invocations, like when calling overridden(...).

-Figure 12: Type of return value impacts the control flow (A, B, C are Java classes).
+Fig. 12.
+Type of return value impacts the control flow (A, B, C are Java classes).